 Series A in 2017

-Z Factor Limited is a drug discovery company established in 2015, focusing on developing therapeutic agents for alpha-1-antitrypsin deficiency.
-Founded through a collaboration between Index Ventures and the University of Cambridge, the company aims to design innovative treatments that correct the misfolding of the Z variant of alpha-1-antitrypsin.
-This condition currently has limited treatment options, primarily relying on lung or liver transplantation and augmentation therapy.
-Z Factor's mission addresses a significant unmet medical need by working to create effective alternatives for patients suffering from this deficiency.
+Z Factor Limited is a drug discovery company established in 2015 with a focus on developing therapeutic agents for alpha-1-antitrypsin deficiency.
+Founded through a collaboration between Index Ventures and the University of Cambridge, the company is dedicated to designing innovative treatments that address the misfolding of the Z variant of alpha-1-antitrypsin.
+This condition presents significant medical challenges, and current treatment options are largely restricted to lung or liver transplantation and augmentation therapy.
+By targeting the underlying causes of the disease, Z Factor aims to fulfill a critical unmet medical need in the field of respiratory and liver health.

 SuperX is a preclinical biopharmaceutical company based at the Babraham Research Campus, focused on developing novel anticoagulant therapies.
 The company is engaged in the discovery of antibodies targeting components of the blood coagulation cascade, aiming to create anti-thrombotic drugs that reduce the risk of bleeding.
 By specifically blocking thrombosis, which is a leading cause of heart attacks and strokes, SuperX seeks to provide healthcare institutions and physicians with effective anticoagulation treatments suitable for chronic use.
 Through its innovative approach, the company aspires to improve patient outcomes in the management of cardiovascular diseases.